There can be many reasons why you have to contest a will. A will may be invalid for the following reasons:

 As a beneficiary in a Will your share of the estate can be greatly reduced by non-probate assets.
 Our probate litigation lawyers can represent your interests.

 If you are named as a beneficiary in an estate that you feel is being mismanaged contact our Probate Litigation Lawyers.
-The advice is always free, Michael P. Fleming & Associates, P.C., 737-201-0543.
+The advice is always free, Fleming Law, P.C., 737-201-0543.